charmbracelet/soft-serve/README.md

 Use "ssh -p 23231 localhost repo [command] --help" for more information about a command.
 ```

+To use any of the above `repo` commands, a user must be a collaborator in the repository.
+More on this below.

 ### Creating Repositories

-To create a repository, first make sure you are an admin or a registered user.
+To create a repository, first make sure you are a registered user.
+Use the
-Use the `repo create <repo>` command to create a new repository:
+`repo create <repo>` command to create a new repository:

 ```sh
 # Create a new repository